farihahahmed/XAI-for-battery-lifetime-prediction/README.md

 Farihah Ahmed (Columbia University) and Mauricio Hernandez (Duke University)

-- QUICK INTRO: Battery lifetime prediction is a critical problem for electric vehicle (EV) users’ range maximization and battery manufacturers’ faster research and development (R&D).
+- **QUICK INTRO**: Battery lifetime prediction is a critical problem for electric vehicle (EV) users’ range maximization and battery manufacturers’ faster research and development (R&D).
 While a growing subfield of accurate AI has been applied to predict the nonlinear degradation mechanisms of batteries, there is a lack of explainable AI (XAI) in the field, inhibiting the deployment of these models due to missing trust and confidence from end- users in the models’ black-box decision-making.

-- GOAL: Build an XAI model using the ‘explainable’ concept of Euclidean Distance that would overcome the accuracy-explainability tradeoff.
+- **GOAL**: Build an XAI model using the ‘explainable’ concept of Euclidean Distance that would overcome the accuracy-explainability tradeoff.
 Create an improved, deployable battery lifetime prediction model that's both accurate AND explainable to battery R&D manufacurers/researchers and EV users.

-- APPROACH: 3 different XAI models.
+- **APPROACH:** 3 different XAI models.
 4 different data splits.
 4 tasks: 1 regression, 3 classification.
 Hyperparameter tuning.

-- RESULTS: lowest classification error is 4% (better than current state-of-the-art models) and lowest regression Mean Percent Error is 11.8% (comparable to state-of-the-art models).
+- **RESULTS:** lowest classification error is 4% (better than current state-of-the-art models) and lowest regression Mean Percent Error is 11.8% (comparable to state-of-the-art models).

-- PROJECT IMPLICATIONS:
+- **PROJECT IMPLICATIONS:**
 1. overcame accuracy-explainability tradeoff in XAI field with novel XAI models built from scratch
 2. revealed greater insights about how battery lifetime is determined--helping battery manufacturers accelerate the R&D process
 3. increased trust battery manufacturers and EV consumers using this model--overcoming a massive barrier to the wider deployment of Lithium-ion batteries